AspenWeb/experimental-ruby-version/README.md

-Aspen (http://aspen.io) is a Python web framework that translates URLs directly to the filesystem and uses the ^L (ASCII page break) character to separate code and templating.
+Aspen (http://aspen.io) is a Python web framework that translates URLs directly to the filesystem and uses the ^L character (ASCII page break -- you can also use two separate characters ^ and L) to separate code and templating.
 This is a port of the framework to Ruby.

 ### Install